 What is DBT?

-The four modules of traditional DBT are:
+The five modules of traditional DBT are:

 - Mindfulness – bringing your whole self to participate in the present moment